HolsteinZahler/tableu_challenge/README.md

 ## Description

-This project was to visualize data from the [New York Citi Bike Program](https://en.wikipedia.org/wiki/Citi_Bike) using data found [here](https://www.citibikenyc.com/system-data)
+This project was to visualize data from the [New York Citi Bike Program](https://en.wikipedia.org/wiki/Citi_Bike) using data found [here](https://www.citibikenyc.com/system-data).
+The visualizations may be viewed by following the links in the Dashboard 1, 2, and 3 sections below.

 ## Technologies Employed